 You are treated to 360-degree views of old Dubai and Sharjah to the east and new Dubai and the towering skyscrapers of Downtown to the west.
 There are also educational displays on the ground floor from the Dubai of yesterday on your way up, and a 3D presentation on the Dubai of the future as you exit – one of Dubai’s best new indoor tourist attractions!

 Learn more about the UAE’s modern history.
-Based on the site of this historic Union House, this shiny new museum steps you through the country’s journey to unification.
+Based on the historic Union House site, this shiny new museum steps you through the country’s journey to unification.
 Lots of interactive displays and an important history lesson.

 Further Dubai & UAE resources